Andy-Dawson/SharePoint-Online-PowerShell---A-Beginners-Guide/README.md

 The presentation covers:
 * Background - why we'd want to automate using PowerShell
-* Options and required components - the verious options that can be used and how to get them installed
+* Options and required components - the various options that can be used and how to get them installed
 * Getting connected - requried steps for any of the options to get connected to the remote system
 * Sample scripts:
   * Site collection creation